-- 12. When the patient is not conveyed the second white carbon copy of the PRF must be handed to the patient or carer. - 13.
+- at the back of the form is left with hospital reception staff to negate the need for an administrative handover. - 12.
+When the patient is not conveyed the second white carbon copy of the PRF must be handed to the patient or carer. - 13.
 A written record must be made on the PRF of the advice that the crew have given the patient regarding their condition, including a recommendation where appropriate that the patient allow the crew to convey them to hospital or utilise an alternative pathway. - 14.
 The crew must ensure that the patient or carer has been advised of how to proceed should they wish to be conveyed to hospital at a later time.
 This information must also be noted on the PRF. - 15.
 When the patient is not conveyed, the patient must be asked to sign the PRF indicating that they have understood the advice given to them.
 If the patient is unable to sign, then a responsible adult may sign on their behalf and a note of this made on the PRF.
 If the patient is a young child, the parent/guardian may sign, indicating their parental responsibility. - 16.
-The top copy of the PRF must be placed in the designated box by the end of each shift. - 17.
+The top copy of the PRF must be placed in the LA1 envelope before being placed in the designated box by the end of each shift. - 17.
 Following calls where there is no patient, both the top copy and carbon copy of the PRF must be placed in the designated secure box by the end of the shift. - 18.
 Administrative staff on station must ensure that all PRFs are accounted for against the LA1. - 19.
 The white copies of the PRFs should be open and batched by date. - 20.
 Continuation sheets, additional forms, separate notes, ECG traces, etc. must include references to allow the information to be matched with the appropriate PRF.
 The reference must include all of the following; Date, CAD, Call sign and PRF ID (barcode number).
 The additional paperwork must NOT be attached to the PRF but filed behind the corresponding PRF. - 21.
 Each day's forms must be placed in a secure bag, sealed with a white numbered seal and placed in the internal post box.
 A record of the seal number and PRF batch dates must also be placed in the bag.
-Sealed bags will be collected by equipment support personnel, the seal number recorded on the running sheet, and taken to the Logistics Support Unit where they are placed in secure, sealed containers for onward transmission to Management Information.
+Sealed bags will be collected by equipment support personnel, the seal number recorded on Kit Prep application, and taken to the Logistics Support Unit where they are placed in secure, sealed containers for onward transmission to Management Information.

 Ref.
-No. TP/017 Title: Procedure for the Management of Page 19 of Health Records 30
+No. TP/017 Title: Procedure for the Management of Page 19 of Health Records 28

-- 22. Retention and Disposal: It is the responsibility of the Deputy Head of Management Information to ensure that: - Original forms are scanned as images onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required.
+- 22. Retention and Disposal: It is the responsibility of the Senior Business Intelligence Developer and Data Quality Manager to ensure that: - Original forms are scanned as images onto a centrally controlled server and automatically backed up every day through internal IT services. - The original copies are securely destroyed. - Electronic records which are stored for 25 years in the Management Information Department are reviewed after 25 years and securely destroyed if no longer required.